 Deciding How Many Texts to Send

 It’s important not to bite off more than you can chew — never text more contacts than you can handle responding to.
-(Your messages will be offered to other volunteers after 1 hour if you’re unable to respond, but we’d like volunteers to respond to their own messages when they can.)

 The 10% Guideline

 When starting a new campaign, it’s a good idea to assume a 10% response rate.
 This means that if you text 50 people, around 5 will respond in some way.
 Use this as your starting guideline for how many first texts you’re comfortable sending.